-Bell, Michael Mayerfeld, Isaac Sohn Leslie, Laura Hanson Schlachter, and Loka Ashwood.
-Forthcoming.
+Bell, Michael Mayerfeld, Loka L. Ashwood, Isaac Sohn Leslie, and Laura Hanson Schlachter.
+2021.
 An Invitation to Environmental Sociology.
-6th ed.
-Los Angeles: Sage.
+6th edition.
+Thousand Oaks, CA, and London, UK: Sage.

 Special Issue Editor